Fish amok

 Fish amok or amok trei (អាម៉ុកត្រី /km/) is a Khmer steamed fish curry (amok) with a mousse-like consistency, considered one of Cambodia's national dishes.
 Fish amok is believed to have been a royal Khmer dish dating back to the Khmer Empire, although some question it originating in Cambodia.
-It is slightly spicy.
-It also contains a variety of spices chili, turmeric (Madras & Alleppey), garlic, ginger, paprika, cumin, coriander seed, galangal, kaffir lime leaf, kenchur, black pepper, lemon myrtle leaf.
-Amok Trei in English is Steamed Fish.

 Ingredients

 Usually, goby, snakehead or catfish is used; however, they are also sometimes substituted with cod, snapper, barramundi, salmon, whiting, or perch.
 The fish fillets are rubbed with or marinated in a freshly-made yellow or green kroeung mixed with coconut cream or coconut milk and eggs.
 The curry mixture is placed in a banana leaf container with great morinda leaves at the bottom and steamed for around 20 to 30 minutes until the curry achieves a mousse-like consistency.
 Great morinda leaves can also be substituted with Swiss chard leaves if not available.

 Fish amok is served hot usually in either banana leaf containers or coconut shells and eaten with steamed rice.

 Many restaurants in Cambodia also serve less traditional versions of amok with chicken, tofu, or beef instead of fish.
 Other deviations include the use of a store-bought herb paste, other types of kroeung, more liquid consistency and cooking instead of steaming.